aporto/deflate_folder/README.md

 # Deflate Folder

 A program that flattens all subdirectories inside a given path.
-It recursively moves all files from a directory tree to the parent folder, transforming a the directory tree into a single directory with all files along
+It recursively moves all files from a directory tree to the parent folder, transforming the directory tree into a single directory with all files moved to the same folder

 This is a Python script, but there's a Windows installer available, so you don't need to run it from Python interpreter.